Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 ## Rehearse

 - Repeat
-    - Before the night of play’s opening, we must rehearse is three more times.
+    - Before the night of the play’s opening, we must rehearse it three more times.

 ## Rendition